Will Ads.txt Help Or Hurt Website Ad Earnings?

 The downside that you may experience from of adding an ads.txt file is easily preventable.

-There are really two reasons why someone may want to add an ads.txt file to their website.
+There are really two reasons to add an ads.txt file to their website.

 1.)
-The potential for earning more ad revenue
+The potential for avoiding lost ad revenue as platforms change default buyer settings

 2.)
 Altruistically helping to do your part in stopping industry domain-spoofing